ADAPTATIONS FOR THIS DIET

 DEFENCE AGAINST PREDATORS

-Very young echidnas may be eaten by dingos, goannas, snakes and cats.
+Very young echidnas may be eaten by dingoes, goannas, snakes and cats.

 Adult echidnas are occasionally taken by dingoes and eagles; foxes (introduced into Australia) may be significant predators.
 In Tasmania the Tasmanian Devil will kill Echidnas; they even eat the spines!